tiagobalmeida/openui5-camera/README.md

     // The image is inside oEvent, on the image parameter,
     // let's grab it.
     var sSnapshot = oEvent.getParameter("image")});
-    // Do something with it :)
+    // Do something with it!
     // As you see in the demo, you can attach it directly to a src of an Image.
     // Because it is already a text string it is also easy to POST to a server inside a json message.
 },